Uniswap/docs/docs/sdk/v3/guides/03-trading.md

 - [`@uniswap/v3-sdk`](https://www.npmjs.com/package/@uniswap/v3-sdk)
 - [`@uniswap/sdk-core`](https://www.npmjs.com/package/@uniswap/sdk-core)

+The core code of this guide can be found in [`trading.ts`](https://github.com/Uniswap/examples/blob/main/v3-sdk/trading/src/libs/trading.ts)

 ## Constructing a route from pool information

 To construct our trade, we will first create an model instance of a `Pool`.
 We will first extract the needed metadata from the relevant pool contract.
 Metadata includes both constant information about the pool as well as information about its current state stored in its first slot: